 Even in youth-hungry Silicon Valley, however, years marinating in government security operations are an asset, says Dan Conde, an analyst at researcher Enterprise Strategy Group.
 If they are bona fide good-scientist types, they have a lot of things spring chickens won’t be able to do,” he says.
 “They’ve been exposed to the nastiest stuff for literally decades.
 They know the darkest, weirdest things that could happen.”

-Dan is an analyst covering distributed system technologies including cloud computing and enterprise networking.
+Dan is a senior analyst covering distributed system technologies including cloud computing and enterprise networking.
 In this era of IT infrastructure transformation, Dan’s research focuses on the interactions of how and where workloads run, and how end-users and systems connect to each other.

 Cloud technologies are driving much of the changes in IT today.
 Dan’s coverage includes public cloud platforms, cloud and container orchestration systems, software-defined architectures and related management tools.